Supersonicboss1/Helpful-Websites-Supersonicboss1/docs/minecraftserver.md

 Next, you're going to want to **install [Etcher](https://www.balena.io/etcher/) onto your working computer**.
 This is the program that puts that file you just downloaded onto your flash drive in such a way that you can use it to install Linux. **Plug in your flash drive, start up Etcher, select "flash from file", and select the file you just downloaded.
 Wait for the process to finish, and once it has, turn off your old computer if it isn't already.**

-Plug your etcher-ified flash drive into your old computer with it still off.
+Plug your flash drive into your old computer with it still off.
 Now turn it on. **What comes next is one of the only parts of this tutorial where it varies significantly from computer to computer.** You need to get into your BIOS, a sort of secret settings menu that modifies and manages the very basic and low-level parts of your computer such as, y'know, turning on.
-The problem is that not everyone agrees on how the user should be able to get there. **The moment your screen lights up, immediately start mashing the f1, f2, escape, delete, and f12 keys,** as these are the most common ones that computer manufacturers use to access this menu.
+The problem is that not everyone agrees on how the user should be able to get there. **The moment your screen lights up, immediately start mashing the *f1, f2, escape, delete, and f12 keys*,** as these are the most common ones that computer manufacturers use to access this menu.

-If you did it right, you should see a new screen pop up, and sometimes you'll hear a little bloop as well. **Navigate through the menus with the on-screen instructions until you find some sort of "boot" section.** Here there are a couple things you want to do. **You want to disable anything that's labelled "fast boot" and "secure boot"** (no i'm not trying to slow you down or give you a virus), because these are features that can sometimes interfere with being able to modify your computer like this. **Next, you should see some sort of "boot order" where it lists its priority for devices that it should try to boot from.
+If you did it right, you should see a new screen pop up. **Navigate through the menus with the on-screen instructions until you find some sort of "boot" section.** Here there are a couple things you want to do. **You want to disable anything that's labelled "fast boot" and "secure boot"**, because these are features that can sometimes interfere with being able to modify your computer like this. **Next, you should see some sort of "boot order" where it lists its priority for devices that it should try to boot from.
 If it isn't already there, move your flash drive to the top of the list.** From here, do whatever the "save and exit" button is for your computer (it will tell you), and if it tries to reboot, turn it off by holding down the power button midway through.
 From here, re-insert your flash drive and turn it back on again.

-**If all went well, instead of your normal windows 10 spinning ring, as it starts up you should see something labeled Ubuntu/Lubuntu that looks completely different.
-Just leave it still for a while, and let it boot up into a desktop.
+**If all went well, you should see something labeled Lubuntu that looks completely different.
+Just leave it still for a while, and let it boot up.
 If it doesn't do this on its own, press enter the first opportunity you get.** Read whatever welcome message it gives you, and poke around for a while, if you like.
 This is a fully functioning desktop environment that comes with Firefox and a couple other things installed for you to use.
-Get comfortable with the interface, **sign into wifi if using a laptop** (if you can't find any option to then you may simply be out of luck, as a certain few laptops have wifi cards that just refuse to work with linux), and when you're ready, click the "install ubuntu/lubuntu" dekstop icon or button.
+Get comfortable with the interface, **sign into wifi if using a laptop** (if you can't find any option to then you may simply be out of luck, as a certain few laptops have wifi cards that just refuse to work with linux), and when you're ready, click the "install lubuntu" dekstop icon or button.

 **Follow the installer's simple instructions.
 When you're able to make a choice, you are going to want to select "erase entire disk".
 On the following screens, set your computer name (don't use spaces), username and password (make it a strong one!), and when given the opportunity, definitely check the "log in automatically" box.
 If you're doing Ubuntu, check the "minimal installation" box when you see it.
 Let the installer work its magic, which should only take around 11 minutes, and when it's finished, do as it says and turn the computer off and removing the flash drive.**

-**Congratulations!
-The "hard part" is over.
-Now we can get to the Minecraft portion!**

 ## **The Minecraft Server**

 ### Installing Java

-**Boot up your now-linux computer**. **Connect to the internet** if you haven't already. **Open up a terminal window** (by searching for it in the start menu in the bottom left of your screen, or by pressing the windows key and starting to type).
-You're going to **type in a handful of basic commands** for which there are easy, familiar point-and-click alternatives already built into your system, but because I'm a nerd I'm more used to these methods and you really only have to follow my lead. **If you want to copy-paste these from a browser window on your old computer, use ctrl+shift+c and ctrl+shift+v instead of your normal keyboard shortcuts,** as simple ctrl+c and ctrl+v have different meanings to a linux terminal.
+**Boot up your computer**. **Connect to the internet** if you haven't already. **Open up a terminal window** (by searching for it in the start menu in the bottom left of your screen, or by pressing the windows key and starting to type).
+You're going to **type in a handful of basic commands**. **If you want to copy-paste these from a browser window on your old computer, use ctrl+shift+c and ctrl+shift+v instead of your normal keyboard shortcuts,** as simple ctrl+c and ctrl+v have different meanings to a linux terminal.

 Type in the following one after another to fully update your computer before we do anything else: